yusekiya/raspi3_setup/roles/raspi_network/README.md

 =========

 Configure network settings of raspberry pi.
-This role
+This role performs the following tasks.

 - Set WiFi SSID and psk (tags: wifi)

-The all tasks need root privilege.
+All the tasks need root privilege.

 Requirements
 ------------